swapravo/pqm-client/README.md

 * **Both** GUI and CLI interfaces!

-* Store 1.4x more mails with the same storage capacity with us.[*](http://www.postquantummail.com/faq/#1.4).
+* Store more mails with the same storage capacity with us.
-Your mails do not become 1.4x their original size, as is the case with others.
+    * Your mails are compressed before they are encrypted
+    * And yes, we know about [CRIME]. (https://en.wikipedia.org/wiki/CRIME)

 ### Technicals